Preventing sight loss

 - The advantages of certification and registration

-If you are newly diagnosed or have been living with a sight condition for some time, we are here to help.
+- You've been living with a sight condition for some time

 For more information, contact the Eye clinic officers on 01226 432684.